 Here are some questions to ask yourself as you narrow down your parking options:

 Can I be flexible about where I live or do I need to be in a specific region or town?
 Some people have the ability to live wherever adventure - or tiny house leniency - will take them.
 Others may want to downsize and live the tiny life, but need to stay in the same area for a job or their family.
 Obviously, this is an individual preference.
 If you know you will want to stay in your area, it should be simple to identify the municipalities you need to contact and visiting a few town halls.
 If you have the ability to go anywhere, consider tiny house friendly areas like Fresno, California, or Portland, Oregon, for example.

-What kinds of utilities will I need to be comfortable?
-While it is completely possibly to have a less traditional and more rustic utility system, most people who dream about tiny houses dream about also having the modern comforts of home: hot water on-demand, a flushing toilet, washing machine, and lots of power to their devices and appliances.
+What kinds of utilities do I want?
+While it is completely possible to have a less traditional and more rustic utility system, most people who dream about tiny houses also dream about having the modern comforts of home: hot water on-demand, a flushing toilet, washing machine, and lots of power for their devices and appliances.
 If you have greater utility demands, you will have greater land requirements.
 For example, if you aren’t comfortable with a composting toilet, you will need access to septic or sewer.
-If you don’t want to port your water in by hand, you will need access to a year round water line.
+If you don’t want to port your water in by hand, you will need access to a year-round water line.
 In almost all cases, the land will dictate how you will arrange and plan your utility systems.
 The more specific demands you have of your parking spot, the harder it will be to find.